 Several academic units and student life departments will call the new buildings home.
 Here’s a breakdown by building:

 South Building: The Department of Music and the Sacred Music at Notre Dame program, including recital and rehearsal space, classrooms, and offices.

-West Building: A student life center, which will feature graduate and undergraduate lounges, dining options, student organization offices, and recreation and fitness facilities.
+Duncan Student Center: A student life center, which will feature graduate and undergraduate lounges, dining options, student organization offices, and recreation and fitness facilities.
 This building will also include a centralized and expanded career services center with more than 40 interview rooms, multiple training rooms and conference areas, an employer lounge, and advising offices.
 The Rolfs Sports Recreation Center will be transformed into practice facility for the men’s and women’s varsity basketball teams.